dln-dev/spinnetworks/README.md

 Right now, only homogeneous isotropic chains (J_i ≡1 ) are supported.

+Graphs are represented by creating an instance of the spinNetwork class.
+It needs the number of qubits and the edges in form of a list of tuples containing two vertices.
+The vertices are powers of two.
+See example.py for some use cases. helper.py contains some functions capable of creating edges for often used networks like chains and stars/switches.

 Note that this is still a work in progress and nothing was tested rigourously.